arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d01.md

 ---

 MEDITATION: Keys 5, 15, 16, 2.
 My life this day is a lesson in the mysteries of the higher law.
 I face my problems gladly, for they are my opportunities to demonstrate power.
-This recollection enables mo to destroy erroneous mental constructions.
+This recollection enables me to destroy erroneous mental constructions.
 I REMEMBER TODAY WHAT I REALLY AM.